mesonbuild/meson/docs/markdown/Reference-manual.md

  - `version` keyword argument that works just like the one in `dependency`.
 It specifies what version the subproject should be, as an example `>=1.0.1`
  - `default_options`, *(added 0.37.0)* an array of default option values that override those set in the project's `default_options` invocation (like `default_options` in `project`, they only have effect when Meson is run for the first time, and command line arguments override any default options in build files)

+Note that you can use the returned [subproject object](#subproject-object) to access any variable in the subproject.
+However, if you want to use a dependency object from inside a subproject, an easier way is to use the `fallback:` keyword argument to [`dependency()`](#dependency).

 ### test()

 ``` meson
     void test(name, executable, ...)
 ```

-Defines an unit test.
+Defines a unit test.
 Takes two positional arguments, the first is the name of this test and the second is the executable to run.
 Keyword arguments are the following.

 - `args` arguments to pass to the executable
 - `env` environment variables to set, such as `['NAME1=value1', 'NAME2=value2']`, or an [`environment()` object](#environment-object) which allows more sophisticated environment juggling